Toys: Clive Barkers Tortured Souls

-- The Caligula: Emperor Perfetto IX, who spends on decadent luxuries while his people starve, and has anyone who dares to criticize him assassinated.
+- The Caligula: Emperor Perfetto XI, who spends on decadent luxuries while his people starve, and has anyone who dares to criticize him assassinated.
 Most of his predecessors were like this, too.

 - Circling Monologue: Inverted - Lucidique, the closest thing the story has to a hero, circles Krieger while she tries to convince him to join her cause.
 It probably helps that she's naked at the time.